Liming0824/Instagraph/README.md

 ![Image description](instagraph_readme_images/search_and_friendspost.png)

 # New Follow Notice
-User could get new follower notice by click the heart icon in the nav bar.
+User could get new follower notice by clicking the heart icon in the nav bar.
 ![Image description](instagraph_readme_images/follow_notice.png)

 # New Post